The American Bible Challenge: The Final Revelation

 Before the final round of regular gameplay, titled The Final Revelation, both teams' scores from the main game are discarded.
-The host announces the category for the final round, and gives each team a copy of the Bible.
+The host announces the category for the round and gives each team a copy of the Bible.
 The teams then move to a backstage area, and are permitted up to ten minutes to study the Bible for information based on that category.
 In season two, while backstage, the teams also have the option to use the YouVersion mobile app of the Bible on an electronic tablet along with their physical copy of the Bible.

-After ten minutes, the first team comes on-stage, while the second team is placed in a sound-proof booth.
+After ten minutes, the first team comes on stage, while the second team is placed in a soundproof booth.
 The host then asks the team questions from the announced category.
 Each question is given, in rotation, to one player, who cannot confer with teammates.
 Both teams play the same set of questions.
-Each team has a total of 60 seconds to answer as many questions as possible, and the team that answers more questions correctly wins $20,000 for their charity; the runners-up win $5,000 for their charity.
-Teams that win this round advance to a semi-final game; the winners of that episode advance to the season finale, where the team that wins this round wins $100,000 for their charity as well as all winnings from previous episodes.
+Each team has a total of 60 seconds to answer as many questions as possible, and the team that answers more questions correctly wins $20,000 for their charity, while the runners-up win $5,000 for their charity.
+Teams that win this round advance to a semi-final game, the winners of that episode advance to the season finale, where the team that wins this round wins $100,000 for their charity as well as all winnings from previous episodes.

 Previous rules

 Immediately following the first round in season two, each team had a chance to earn 25 additional points.
 Before the show, a question was asked to 100 YouVersion users (e.g. "Would you rather fast for 40 days or eat manna for 40 years?").
 A question with three possible choices was then asked about the percentage of people who answered (e.g. "What percentage said they would rather fast for 40 days than eat manna for 40 years?").
 During the break, each team wrote their answer on a tablet computer, and each team that submitted the correct answer earned 25 points.
-This round was removed from the game in the third season and replaced with another opening round-style game played for ± 10 points a question.
+This round was removed from the game in the third season and replaced with another opening round-style game played for ±10 points a question.

 Following the second round in season one, teams had to choose the apocryphal verse from three true Bible verses.
-Since scoring was disappointingly low, this round was eliminated in later shows.
+Since the scoring was disappointingly low, this round was eliminated in later shows.